 The COVID-19 vaccine will be injected into your upper arm.
-Hence, it will be difficult for the nurse or administrator to deliver the vaccine if you wear tight-fitting or long sleeve shirts.
+Hence, it will be difficult for the nurse or administrator to deliver the vaccine if you wear tight-fitting or long-sleeved shirts.
 If you feel cold, consider wearing outerwear like a sweater or a jacket.

 The availability of the COVID-19 vaccine has brought about hope for many that things will go back to normal or at least close to normal.
 While there have been discussions about whether people want to take the vaccine or not, you must prepare yourself should you decide to take the COVID-19 vaccine.

-It may be scary given that there are lots of noise online regarding the vaccine, but I strongly encourage you to follow the tips above for a better experience.
-While I hope that this post has helped you, I also highly encourage you to do your own research before deciding and going for the vaccine.
+It may be scary because there are lots of noise online regarding the vaccine, but I strongly encourage you to follow the tips above for a better experience.
+While I hope that this post has helped you, I also highly encourage you to do your research before deciding and going for the vaccine.

 Let us hope that the increasing uptake of the COVID-19 vaccine will eventually bring things back to normal!